Page updated 04 July 2025

 Temporary closure of New Zealand Embassy Tehran

-Due to the ongoing military conflict between Iran and Israel the New Zealand Embassy in Tehran will be temporarily closed from 19 June 2025 until further notice.
+Due to the volatility of the security situation, the New Zealand Embassy in Tehran has been temporarily closed from 19 June 2025 until further notice.

 New Zealanders in need of consular assistance can now contact the New Zealand Embassy in Ankara, Türkiye.
 Contact details for the Embassy in Ankara can be found on the New Zealand Embassy to Türkiye page.

-New Zealanders in need of urgent consular assistance can call the Ministry of Foreign Affairs and Trade’s 24/7 emergency consular line on +64 99 20 20 20.
+New Zealanders in need of urgent consular assistance can call the Ministry of Foreign Affairs and Trade’s 24/7 Consular Emergency Line on +64 99 20 20 20.

 Demonstrations and unrest